- Company/Business Entity

 Stocks, stock options, other ownership interests (or entitlements to the same) in non-publicly traded (privately held) and publicly traded, financially interested companies.

-Family means, for the purposes of this policy, any family member with whom you have a close relationship.
-Family members include, but are not limited to: spouse, parents (yours and spouse's), child, sibling, son/daughter-in-law, step relatives, domestic partner, relatives of domestic partner in any relationship stated above.
+Family means, for the purposes of this policy, any family member with whom you have a close relationship that could cloud your judgement.
+Family members include, but are not limited to: spouse, parents (yours or spouse's), child, sibling, son/daughter-in-law, step relatives, domestic partner, relatives of domestic partner in any relationship stated above.

 The amount of money or its equivalent received during a period of time in exchange for labor or service, from the sale of goods or property, or as profit from financial investments (e.g., salary, consulting fees, honoraria, royalties, and dividends).